-- In the displayed player configuration you will see the policy key as follows:
+In the displayed JSON code, you will see the policy key:

 In rare instances you may not have created a Brightcove Player, but still need your policy key (such as developing strictly with the Brightcove Native Player SDKs).
 In this case you will need to contact customer support to get your policy key.

 Using policy keys